u7805486/PeakNote/Personas_UserStory.md

    - Provide real-time transcription during meetings.
    - Store and allow searching of past meeting records.
    - Enable exporting of meeting minutes in different formats (PDF, DOCX, etc.).
+   - Sensitive words should be avoided when transcribing.
+   - Seamless integration with Skype for Business or other tools to enable effortless usage during meetings.

 2. **Non-functional Requirements**